TheAndroCoder/KenBurnsWeb/README.md

 # KenBurnsWeb
-KenBurns Effect in web images
+### Beautiful Kenburns Effect on Images in Webpage